TL;DR

 The task

 It is 7 PM on a weekday.
 The takeout app is open in your other tab and you are 90 seconds from giving up.
 The fridge has chicken, half an onion, an aging bell pepper, a small carton of yogurt, rice in the cupboard, and the usual pantry oils and spices.
 You do not want to go shopping, you do not want to read a 2000-word recipe blog with eight ads, and you definitely do not want a recipe whose third bullet starts with “buy 3 more things.”
-You want a 25-minute dinner that uses what you have, tastes like food, and does not require you to make a single judgment call you do not already know how to make.
+You want a 25-minute dinner that uses what you have, tastes like food, and does not require a single judgment call you do not already know how to make.

 Where AI helps — and where it does not